-Department of Health Management and Informatics, College of Health and Public Affairs, University of Central Florida, USA
+Department of Health Management and Informatics, College of Health and Public Affairs, University of Central Florida, Orlando, FL, USA

 Donna Malvey is an Associate Professor in the Department of Health Management and Informatics at the University of Central Florida.
 She received her Master’s Degree in Health Services Administration from the George Washington University and completed an administrative residency and postgraduate fellowship in health systems at the VA Medical Center in Washington, D. C. She earned her Ph.D. in Administration-Health Services from the University of Alabama at Birmingham and received a national award from Sodexho Marriott for her dissertation research on medical group practices.
 Donna also served as an Adjunct Associate Professor of Healthcare Leadership at Brown University and taught in their Executive Healthcare Management and Leadership program (2013).

 Donna is a nationally known speaker with audiences of practitioner organizations and academic conferences.
 She has been interviewed in the press and on television about health care issues, especially health innovations such as mHealth and retail clinics.
 Her funded research includes a study of patient flow management in local public health departments, which was underwritten by a grant from IBM.

 Donna has published extensively in the health care field.
 She is co-author of mHealth: Transforming Health care (Springer Books 2014).
 She also co-authored The Retail Revolution in Health Care (Praeger, 2010), which received a recommendation from the American Library Association’s Choice Review.
 She is also a co-editor and contributing author of The Handbook of Healthcare Management (Elgar Publishing, July 2015).